chickenPopcorn/EqEq/notes/language-reference-manual.md

         } else {
             a = b % a, b = a
         }
-        gcd // call gcd() with the current values of a and b }
+        gcd; // call gcd with the current values of a and b }
     ```
-  “gcd” is similar to a function in C with parameter a and b.
+  `gcd` is similar to a function in C with parameter a and b.

 5. Equations: